BigFatNoob-NCSU/x9115george2/paper/5/ReadMe.md

     * A major goal of impact analysis is the identification of the work products affected by a proposed change.
     * Means to trace code to free text documents are a sensible help to locate reuse-candidate components.
   * (iii2) **Hypotheses** :
+    * Recovering traceability links between free text documentation and source-code components cannot be simply based on compiler techniques because of the difficulty of applying syntactic analysis to natural language sentences.
+    * The premise of the work is that programmers use meaningful names for program items, such as functions, variables, types, classes, and methods.
+The analysis of mnemonics can help to associate high-level concepts with program concepts, and vice-versa.
+The names of program items are used as a clue to suggest concepts implemented in the code.
+    * An assumption that programmers use meaningful names for their identifiers and/or that indetifiers are preprocessed to extract names that share the semantics of the requirements.
   * (iii3) **Commentary** :
   * (iii4) **New Results** :